 I also recycled about 8-10 cook books that had been handed down to me that I finally admitted I would never use.
 Feels great to finally have this done!!

 Thanks so much for sharing these great pictures with me Jackie.

 I am especially loving your idea to use divider tabs with folder pockets in them! (such as the ones on the right).
 That's absolutely brilliant, and I can see how that would make it easier to save the recipes in the right spot until you had time to add them to the binder properly!

 I also like how you've kept your supplies for your recipe binder close at hand so when you need to add a new recipe you can do it quickly and easily, without having to search throughout the house for the supplies.
 This, all by itself, should help you keep your recipes more organized from now on, since it will be easier to do the one recipe as it comes up.

 Great job, and please send me more updates from other challenges when you've completed them too!

 I hope these ideas have inspired you to get your own paper recipes in order.
 If it has, I would also urge you to join the 52 Week Organized Home Challenge where over the course of the year we tackle every room and major type of item in your home to get everything decluttered and organized.

-In addition, if you decide to tackle this particular challenge I would love for you to share your before and after pictures with me for the Home Organization Hall of Fame, and I'll add them to the site.
+In addition, if you decide to tackle this particular challenge I would love for you to share your before and after pictures with me for the Home Organization Hall of Fame, and I'll add the best pictures to the site..